Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Implementation and Evaluation

 \subsection{Datasets and Settings}

 We use three datasets in our experiments.
 To demonstrate the feasibility of our attack on images, we use the VGG16 model hosted on the DNN sharing website \footnote{ https://www.gradientzoo.com/}.
 Training data is from VGG-FACE data \footnote{ http://www.robots.ox.ac.uk/~vgg/data/vgg$\_$face/} and external public validation data is from LFW \footnote{ http://vis-www.cs.umass.edu/lfw/}.
-To demonstrate the feasibility of our attack on ECG, we use the \textbf{MIT/BIH arrhythmia database} \footnote{ https://www.physionet.org/physiobank/database} for training and validation.
-We evaluated the feasibility of our attack on two EEG datasets, a smaller public dataset \textbf{BCI Competition Dataset IV dataset 2a} \footnote{ http://www.bbci.de/competition/iv/} is used for validation and a larger dataset EEG segments database \footnote{ http://epilepsy.uni-freiburg.de/database } is used for training.
+VGG-FACE database contains a very large scale dataset (2.6M images, over 2.6K people).
+LFW contains 13,233 images with 5,749 identities, and is the standard benchmark for automatic face verification.